-Select the device you want to share.
-Devices must be connected to each other to choose a device terminal to share the content.
+Select the device you want to share the conents to.
+Devices must be connected to the same network and authentication steps need to be completed to share the content.

-1 Touch [Device List] icon of Top banner right edge in Main device.
+1 Touch [Device List] icon on top right corner of the Main device.

 If [Device List] icon is hidden, show Browse screen.